r-dbi/odbc/README.md

-make tests # only builds the unit tests make test # only runs the unit tests make check # builds and then runs unit tests ctest --output-on-failure # provide more details on unit test failures make install # installs nanodbc.h and shared library
+make tests # only builds the unit tests make test # only runs the unit tests make check # builds and then runs unit tests make install # installs nanodbc.h and shared library
 ```